Other audit services

-Support services help to determine whether the candidates will meet the expectations of a hiring organization.
+Support services help to determine whether the candidates match the company's expectations.
 The most used support services are candidate testing and evaluation.

 Implementation of human resource management processes

-We are able to assume a full control of the processes related to human resource management or be a supportive advisory partner to the HR Manager during the launch of the necessary processes in the organization.
+We either assume a full control of the launch of processes related to HR management, or we are a supportive advisory partner for the HR manager.

-During the audit, we map the state of the company's HR management processes and give an overview of how to assess the so-called health of the organization from the HR management point of view.
+We map the HR management processes and provide an overview of how to assess the health of the organization from the HR management perspective.